Wheeler Offers Hope

 Recovery and Growth

 Anne Marie and her family were frantic after the discovery of her teen son Danny’s attempted suicide.
-She engaged Wheeler’s Emergency Mobile Psychiatric Services (EMPS) program as a first step to assess the situation and connect with resources to treat her son’s depression.
+She engaged Wheeler’s Mobile Crisis Intervention Services program as a first step to assess the situation and connect with resources to treat her son’s depression.
 This incident marked the start of a year-long journey toward hope and healing.